-$\square$ - Permittee is not authorized to land apply biosolids.
+$\boxtimes$ - Permittee is not authorized to land apply biosolids.
 Sludge/biosolids are stored in the lagoon.
-The permittee must submit a sludge management plan for approval that details removal and disposal plans when sludge is to be removed from lagoons.
+The permittee must receive approval for any treatment, removal, and disposal of sludge or biosolids that is not identified in the facility description of the operating permit.